Dig2Pin/Dig2Pin/README.md

 >
 >10. check http://localhost:3000

+files inside site folder is copy from keystone blog example, need to modify.

 # Join Us
 We are team from MeetUGo.Com platform,  which is a social calendar.
 We find out people have need to find more useful events in their social network.
 And we upgrade the idea to more formal links.